isomerpages/ogp-admiraltypri/_programmes/MOE Sexuality Education in Schools.md

 <h3 id="information-for-parents">Information for Parents</h3>

 8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.
-9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form at https://go.gov.sg/2023growingyears  by 15/02/2023.
+9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form at [here]( [https://go.gov.sg/2023growingyears](https://go.gov.sg/2023growingyears)) by 15/02/2023.
-10. Parents can contact Mrs Alice Tan  at 63620598 or email: admiraltyps@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.
+11. Parents can contact Mrs Alice Tan  at 63620598 or email: admiraltyps@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.